La Salle Lake State Recreation Area

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

 See details and photos for both Lone Wolf Cabin and Black Bear Guest House.

-Wireless coverage in available in the campground as well as the cabins.
+Wi-fi coverage is available in the campground as well as at the cabins.
 Parks with Wi-Fi

 Read the master plan that will guide development and operations at Minnesota's newest state recreation area for the next two decades.